Schreiry/fluminum/README.md

 - Recursive implementation of the Strassen algorithm with a configurable threshold for switching to the naive method.

-- Naive base multiplier, optimized using SIMD instructions (AVX → SSE2 → scalar) if hardware support is available.
+- Naive base multiplier, optimized using **SIMD** instructions (**AVX → SSE2 → scalar**) if hardware support is available.

 - Efficient use of CPU cores.

-- System check: detection of logical/physical cores, SIMD support check, estimation of required memory, and warnings about possible peak costs.
+- System check: detection of logical/physical cores, **SIMD** support check, estimation of required memory, and warnings about possible peak costs.

 - Handling of non-bounded input: automatic padding/unpadding of matrices, support for input from file/console/random matrix generator.

-- Console interface: progress bar, structured output, CSV logging, sound notifications (optional).
+- Console interface: progress bar, structured output, **CSV logging**, sound notifications (optional).

 - Tracking of computer performance metrics.